 - Open to all current graduate students within the Krieger and Whiting Schools.

 - Must be available to work between 1 and 10 hours per week including the occasional evening and weekend.

-- Application and resume submitted to the Office of Graduate Affairs and Admissions.
+- Application and resume submitted to Office of Graduate Admissions and Enrollment

 - Student employment application submitted to the Office of Student Employment.